GET THE LATEST STATE LEGISLATIVE RESULTS HERE. x

 In 2023, voters broke rightwing control of the State Supreme Court, which held that the legislative maps Wisconsin had been using were invalid.
 The Court ruled that unless the Legislature and Governor could agree on a remedy, a neutral party should draw nonpartisan districts After months of impasse between Governor Evers and the rightwing majority in the Legislature, new, fairer maps were signed by the Governor earlier this year.

-This November, the entire chamber is up for re-election.
+In 2024, every seat in the Assembly is up for re-election.
 It won’t be easy, but with these new maps we see a path to flipping the 15 seats we’ll need to shift the balance of power in the Legislature’s lower chamber.
+In the Senate, half of the seats are up for re-election this year and the other half are up in 2026.
+We need to begin making progress toward building a new majority in 2024 in order to flip the chamber in 2026.

 FUEL OUR WORK